vpontis/tsgo-panic/README.md

 ## The Issue

-When running `bun tsgo` in this package or in `lux/server`, we get:
+When running `bun tsgo` in this package, we get:

 ```
 panic: runtime error: slice bounds out of range [:52400] with length 524